SOULS-TAMU/kkt-hardnet/README.md

 # 3. Create and activate a virtual environment (default: "venv")
 bash create_env.sh --name "<environment_name>"

+# 4. Activate virtual environment (change "venv" to virtual environment name)
+source ./venv/bin/activate

-# 4. Install all dependencies (default: requirements.txt)
+# 5. Install all dependencies (default: requirements.txt)
 bash installer.sh --filename "<requirements_file>"

-# 5. Create a new problem directory
+# 6. Create a new problem directory
 mkdir ./Op_problems/<your-problem>

-# 6. Add 'problem.json' and 'model_config.json' into the new directory
+# 7. Add 'problem.json' and 'model_config.json' into the new directory
-# 7. Add your dataset file (CSV) and reference it in 'problem.json'
+# 8. Add your dataset file (CSV) and reference it in 'problem.json'
-# 8. Update 'runner.sh' to include your problem directory
+# 9. Update 'runner.sh' to include your problem directory

-# 9. Run the model
+# 10. Run the model
 bash runner.sh
 ```